Unity-China/Classic-Sponza-URP/README.md

 #### Important note
 This project makes use of [Git Large Files Support (LFS)](https://git-lfs.github.com).
 You need to install LFS on your local machine first. **Do not download the project via the Download ZIP option.** Once you have installed LFS, please follow the steps outlined below.

-#### Branch structure

-This project contains multiple branches:
-* [`main`](https://github.com/Unity-Technologies/Classic-Sponza/tree/main) branch contains the **High Definition Render Pipeline** version of the project.
-* [`URP`](https://github.com/Unity-Technologies/Classic-Sponza/tree/URP) branch contains the **Universal Render Pipeline** version of the project.
-* [`BiRP`](https://github.com/Unity-Technologies/Classic-Sponza/tree/BiRP) branch contains the **Built-in Render Pipeline** version of the project.

-After pulling the project, checkout the branch which contains your desired render pipeline version of the project.

 #### Using the GitHub Desktop client
 Click on the green Code button at the top, and select *Open in Desktop* option.

 #### Using alternative git clients
-Paste the following web URL into your preferred git client: `https://github.com/Unity-Technologies/Classic-Sponza.git`.
+Paste the following web URL into your preferred git client: `https://github.com/michael430/Classic-Sponza-URP`.

 #### Using command line or terminal
-Open your preferred command line application and enter the following command: `git clone https://github.com/Unity-Technologies/Classic-Sponza.git`.
+Open your preferred command line application and enter the following command: `git clone https://github.com/michael430/Classic-Sponza-URP`.

 ### Setting up the project in Unity
 This project makes use of multi-scene workflow.
 In order to make sure that everything works as expected, please follow these steps: